ScriptSmith/insta-scrape/README.md

-# Scraping an instagram hashtag - Working as of October 5th  2016
+# Scraping an instagram hashtag - Working as of April 19th, 2017

 **Basic knowledge of how a web browser works and how to use `Python 3` required**